-For the cranberry flavoring, we’re using homemade cranberry sauce.
+For the cranberry flavoring, I’m using homemade cranberry sauce.
 You can also use cranberry juice, though the true cranberry flavoring won’t be quite the same.
-We don’t want to affect the texture too much, so 1 tablespoon will be plenty to add into the cocktail.
+I don’t want to affect the texture too much, so 1 tablespoon will be plenty to add into the cocktail.
 This will give it a slight cranberry flavor and color, but it will not overpower the lime or rum.
 This keeps it a daiquiri at heart!

 - 1.5 ounces white rum

 - 1/2 lime for juice

 - In a tall glass add cranberry sauce, ice, and top with sugar